Review app access risk

 Inherent vs contextual risk

-The high risk category addresses the inherent risk that comes with users granting broad permissions to third party apps.
-Access risk doesn't address the contextual risk that comes from user behaviour within an application, such as a user uploading PII to an unmanaged app.
-Irrespective of the risk categorisation for that app, this user behaviour represents risk by virtue of the fact that a user is making decisions about which third parties are holding your organisation’s sensitive data.
+The high risk category addresses the inherent risk that comes with accounts granting broad permissions to third party apps.
+Access risk doesn't address the contextual risk that comes from account behavior within an application, such as an account uploading PII to an unmanaged app.
+Irrespective of the risk categorization for that app, this account behavior represents risk by virtue of the fact that an account is making decisions about which third parties are holding your organization’s sensitive data.

 Why don't I see an Access Risk for an application?